Alaska Department of Law Internship Program

 - Transportation

-Not all sections will take interns for a given summer, but you should communicate your preferences in your cover letter.
+Not all sections will necessarily take an intern for a given summer, but you should communicate your preferences in your cover letter.
 If you are interested in more than one section, list all of the sections in which you have an interest in the cover letter.

 Where in Alaska would I work?

-The Civil Division has seven offices throughout the state but internships are usually only available in Anchorage, Fairbanks and Juneau.
+The Civil Division has seven offices throughout the state but internships generally are available only in Anchorage, Fairbanks and Juneau.
 Where interns are placed depends on the needs of the sections in each city; however, the majority of our interns are in Anchorage.

 What kinds of projects am I likely to work on?

-As an intern in the Civil Division, you may do legal research, writing, and courtroom work in the trial court, and possibly in the appellate courts, under the direction of experience trial and appellate lawyers.
+As an intern in the Civil Division, you may do legal research, writing, and courtroom work in the trial court under the direction of experienced trial and appellate lawyers.
 Work projects will vary by section, but we want interns to get as many different legal experiences as possible, so if an opportunity arises in a different section, supervisors generally are willing to let interns participate.
+We also include interns in as many other aspects of attorney work as possible.
+In past years this has included having interns accompany attorneys in mediation, arbitration, depositions, witness preparation, motion practice and client meetings.

-In addition, second and third-year student interns in the Criminal Division who have completed at least one-half of the course work required for a law degree are eligible for a "legal intern permit" under Alaska Bar Rule 44.
+In addition, second and third-year student interns in the Fairbanks office, in the Human Services Section in Anchorage, and in the Criminal Division who have completed at least one-half of the course work required for a law degree are eligible for a "legal intern permit" under Alaska Bar Rule 44.
 This allows the intern to appear in court.

 How do I find out about housing?